 How To Prepare the Teddy Bear Preschool Letter Cards

-FIRST print the pages (you can pull of printing on both sides if you use cardstock paper)
+FIRST print the pages (you can pull off printing on both sides if you use cardstock paper)

 SECOND laminate if you want to make them even more durable.

-THIRD cut out the cards and create 2 stack: upper case and lower case
+THIRD, cut out the cards and create 2 stacks: upper case and lower case

 Place either the lower cases facing up or the upper cases facing up.

 Give your preschooler the matching cards and ask them to match the cases.

 Other Teddy Bear Themed Activities to Check Out